towolf/towolf.github.com/docs/PsychDemos/DriftDemo4.markdown

 Display an animated grating, using the new [Screen](/docs/Screen)\('DrawTexture'\) command.
 This demo demonstrates fast drawing of such a grating via use of procedural texture mapping.
-It only works on hardware with support for the GLSL shading language, vertex\- and fragmentshaders.
+It only works on hardware with support for the GLSL shading language, vertex- and fragmentshaders.
 The demo ends if you press any key on the keyboard.

-The grating is not encoded into a texture, but instead a little algorithm \- a procedural texture shader \- is executed on the graphics processor \(GPU\) to compute the grating on\-the\-fly during drawing.
+The grating is not encoded into a texture, but instead a little algorithm - a procedural texture shader - is executed on the graphics processor \(GPU\) to compute the grating on-the-fly during drawing.

 This is very fast and efficient\!
 All parameters of the grating can be changed dynamically.
 For a similar approach wrt.
 Gabors, check out